akshaybabloo/Ruby-on-rails-4-notes/README.md

 ### 6.2 Generating a Model

-When ever you enter the command `rail generate model Subject`, rails create the following files
+Whenever you enter the command `rail generate model Subject`, rails create the following files

 ```
 db/migrate (everything in migrate is pural):